opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 ```

 ## Environment Setup
-Accessing the PromptGuard API requires an API key, which you can get by creating an account [here](https://promptguard.opaque.co).
+Accessing the PromptGuard API requires an API key, which you can get by creating an account [on the PromptGuard website](https://promptguard.opaque.co).
 Once you have an account, you can find your API key on the [API Keys page](https://promptguard.opaque.co/api-keys).

 Once you have your key, set it as an environment variable: